Smart Fiberglass Solutions Contact Us Now

 • Using general-purpose fiberglass in cementitious systems

-Manufacturing Quality & Why Factory Capability Matters
+Manufacturing Quality and Why Factory Capability Matters

 Key Manufacturing Factors

-• Consistent yarn quality and weaving precision
+• Consistent yarn quality

-• Controlled coating or surface treatment processes
+• Controlled coating or surface treatment

-• Stable GSM tolerance and dimensional accuracy
+• Stable GSM tolerance

 Future Trends in Fiberglass Waterproofing Materials